PRESTO Community/Scientific Advisory Board – 2026-2028 Term

-We are proud to introduce our first PRESTO Community/Scientific Advisory Board which convened in January 2023.
+We are proud to introduce our PRESTO Community/Scientific Advisory Board for the 2026-2028 term.
 The advisory board is tasked with guiding the scientific directions of the study.
 Their insight will help lead PRESTO to examine highly relevant research questions, maximize public health impact, and advance health equity.

 Kara Ayers, PhD, is the Associate Director and an Associate Professor at the University of Cincinnati Center for Excellence in Developmental Disabilities (UCCEDD).
 She is Director of the Center for Disability, Equity, and Intersectionality and also a co-founder of the Disabled Parenting Project.
 She is a co-investigator for the National Research Center for Parents with Disabilities and the National Center for Disability and Pregnancy Research.
 Dr. Ayers’ interests include disability identity/culture, bioethics, community inclusion, and the use of media to teach, empower, and reduce stigma.
 She serves on multiple task forces and national and state coalitions related to improving outcomes for people with disabilities and infuses the mantra, “Nothing about us without us,” into all of her scholarly and community-based pursuits.